 Share this webpage.

 We need your help.
 As of mid-July 2020, our project is distributing 1,100 masks per month.
 Many of those are donated, but we’ve been notified by the suppliers that their inventory will run out sooner rather than later.
-And we anticipate our distribution for August to reach 1500 masks.

 We estimate one mask costs about $10.00 to produce and distribute.
 This is based on retail averages and includes the following real costs we have to cover in varying degrees for each mask:

 - Fabric and sewing materials (elastic, nose pieces, thread, bobbins, etc)

 - Packing supplies (plastic baggies, brown paper bags, and larger grocery bags)

 None of this includes the time of the many volunteers working on this project – sewists, coordinators, drivers, packers, and more.

 1100 masks at $10 is a monthly budget of $11,000.
 1500 masks is $15,000.

 Our current plan is to distribute 2 masks per person to each participating household.
 We hope to be able to provide 4 masks for school-aged children and youth.
 In addition, we distribute bulk quantities of 100 or more to local trans and queer organizations to redistribute to their own consumers.
 These include Garden of Peace, SisTers Pgh, True T Pgh, Project Matters, and more.